csi-covid19/csi-covid19.github.io/CCFS/Mar-SpecialMeeting/index.md

 * The Department of Educational Studies

-> We the faculty of the Department of Educational Studies do hereby censure President Fritz for his unilateral proposal to replace the current CSI Governance Plan.
+> We the faculty of the Department of Educational Studies do hereby strongly oppose President Fritz’s unilateral proposal to replace the current CSI Governance Plan.

 * [Media Culture](/CCFS/Mar-SpecialMeeting/Media-Culture-statement.pdf)